 They are called justifications because we use them to justify something we already know isn’t authentic.
 We use it as a means to an end.
 They don’t seem too terrible until you call them what they really are.
 A form of manipulation (albeit a small one).
 If that friend really knew what I thought of her boyfriend, would we still be friends?
 If I didn’t tell her, wasn’t I denying her the choice of whether to be my friend or not?
 Shouldn’t she have that choice?

 So I told her.
 And I told her why… back in the day when I didn’t know how to use tact.
-We are no longer friends.
+We are no longer friends and I hurt her.

 I could have told her differently.
 That was my mistake.
 Because on my road to honesty I’ve made huge, blundering errors.
 Because in the beginning I didn’t really know how to be honest in the most productive and compassionate way (and sometimes still don’t).
 I slashed my way blindly through honesty not realizing that tact indeed had it’s place.
 You can be tactful and still honest.
 If you know in advance that it will hurt, you have the choice to lie of course, but then your relationship becomes one built on a tissue of lies instead of who you really are and what you really feel.
 You have the choice to be friends with people who wouldn’t be your friend if they knew who you really were.
 Is that what you want?